Amazon Bedrock AI Connector Setup Guide

 Amazon Bedrock Knowledge Bases let you connect your AI workflows to external data sources, such as Amazon S3, Amazon Redshift, or Amazon OpenSearch Service.
 A knowledge base stores and indexes your documents, making them available for retrieval and grounding during prompt execution.
 When you add a knowledge base node to your flow, the model can use relevant information from your data to generate more accurate and context-aware responses.
 This step is optional, but it is valuable for personalization, recommendations, or contextual decisioning.

-After you connect the knowledgebase, you can pass knowledge base results into your prompt using fields like {{$.kbResults}}.
+After you connect the knowledge base, you can pass knowledge base results into your prompt using fields like {{$.kbResults}}.

 For more information on knowledge bases, see Amazon Bedrock: Retrieve data and generate AI responses with Amazon Bedrock Knowledge Bases.